Thermal Vision: Pioneering Non-Invasive Temperature Tracking in Congested Spaces: Methodology

 These estimated temperature labels are then added to each frame, enabling the generation of a new output video.
 The new output video showcases both bounding boxes and corresponding temperature labels for each individual in the frame.

 Finally, we get a live video feed with bbox around the facial regions and their estimated temperatures overlaid on each bbox.

-\section{Experimental settings \& Evaluation metrics}
+\subsection{Experimental settings \& Evaluation metrics}

-We trained our models on YOLOv5\cite{glenn_jocher_2022_7347926}, its lightweight variants, YOLOv5s (small), and YOLOv5n (nano).
-The lightweight variants are suitable for deployment on edge devices like Raspberry Pi.
-We also used the medium YOLOv5m for training to assess performance discrepancies between the lightweight and larger models.
-YOLOv5m's frozen layers effectively reduced the number of parameters and size of the models, facilitating comparison with the lightweight models.
-We gradually unfroze the layers until the entire model was unfrozen.
-The unfreezing operation allowed us to observe the impact of increasing parameters and the model's overall size.
+We trained our models on YOLOv11\cite{khanam2024yolov11}, its lightweight variants, YOLOv11n (nano).
+The lightweight variant is suitable for deployment on edge devices like Raspberry Pi.
+We also used the YOLOv11s for training to assess performance discrepancies between the lightweight and the larger model.
+YOLOv11s's frozen layers effectively reduced the number of parameters and size of the models, facilitating comparison with the lightweight models.
+We gradually unfroze the layers until the entire model is unfrozen.
+The unfreezing operation allowed us to observe the impact of increasing parameters and the model's overall size, as shown in Table \ref{tab:train_tab1}.

 The models' performance was assessed based on the mAP score, where a higher score indicates better performance.
 The metrics include precision (TP/TP+FP), recall (TP/TP+FN), mAP@0.5, and mAP@0.5:0.95 scores.
 The mAP@0.5 score and the mAP@0.5:0.95 scores indicate the mean average precision at an intersection over union (IOU) threshold (IOU = area of overlap / total area of union) of 0.5 and a range of variable IOU thresholds from 0.5 to 0.95, respectively.
 The mAP score represents the area under the precision-recall curve, averaged over all the classes in the dataset.